August 29, 2024

 Years at PA: 17

-When Elly Nyamwaya first arrived at PA in 2007, he brought with him a student-centered teaching approach established while working in Kenya and Dar es Salaam, Tanzania.
-Looking to create an atmosphere where all students feel comfortable, Nyamwaya incorporated engagement with student-led discussions and presentations to the class.
-“I want every student to find an entry into the discussion,” he explains.
-“You have to create the environment where everyone is comfortable, and everyone has a chance to say something.”
+When Nyamwaya first arrived at Phillips Academy in 2007, he brought with him a student-centered teaching approach established while working in Kenya and Dar es Salaam, Tanzania.
+“I want every student to find an entry into the discussion,” he explains, talking about the use of student-led discussions and presentations.
+“You have to create the environment where everyone is comfortable and everyone has a chance to say something.”

-Patrick Rielly, another colleague, agrees, noting that students often rave about the “transformative experiences” they've had in Nyamwaya’s classes.
+Patrick Rielly, instructor in English, notes that students often rave about the transformative experiences they've enjoyed in Nyamwaya’s classes.
 “Elly’s name has become a byword for the kind of classroom experience that students know will elevate them and bring them closer to their best selves,” says Rielly.
 “As they move beyond Andover, they know they are better off for having shared classes with Elly.”

 Judith Wombwell